grid-line

 Search volume for “AI regulation” has increased by more than 857% in recent years.

-However, the government hasn’t been quick to offer up any laws or oversight.
+However, outside of the EU, governments haven't been quick to offer up any laws or oversight.

-As of March 2023, there haven’t been any bills proposed in Congress that would limit the reach of AI or protect citizens.
-Even proposals to restrict the use of facial recognition have failed.
+As of May 2024, there haven’t been any bills proposed in Congress that would limit the reach of AI.

 In late 2022, the White House released an AI Bill of Rights that was aimed at encouraging companies to police the use of AI within their ranks, but it has no authority.